Dear Ms. Vicki,

-Get marriage therapy to help you and your husband discover exactly what is going on that's causing this huge rift between you and explore communication patterns that are causing problems in your marriage.
+- Get marriage therapy.
+This will help you and your husband discover exactly what is going on that's causing this huge rift between you and explore communication patterns that are causing problems in your marriage.
 You should try and get an appointment expeditiously.
 If your husband won't agree to attend therapy sessions with you, I would still suggest individual therapy for you.
 The therapist could provide insight and support.

 Again, I'm very sorry to hear about your marriage.
 Please keep me informed with updates.
 I wish you the best.
 Take care of yourself and your baby.

 -- Ms. Vicki